 Yes!
-My recommendation for people who want well-draining mix without mixing their own is to buy a pre-made cactus potting mix.
+My recommendation for people who want a well-draining, pre-made mix to buy a cactus potting mix.

 What kind of potting mix should you start with?

-The organic potting mixes, in my experience, have never included moisture crystals or other unnatural/inorganic substances meant to retain water.
+Also, the organic potting mixes, in my experience, have never included moisture crystals or other unnatural/inorganic substances used to retain water.

 What do you add to a potting mix to increase drainage?

 Some examples of items that can increase drainage are perlite, vermiculite, orchid bark, and pumice.